cdapio/cdap/docs/courses/source/exercises/e04_purchase_example_rest.rst

 You are now able to:

 - Install pre-compiled Applications using a shell script
-- Interact with the Reactor with curl, both sending to a stream and receiving data from queries
+- Interact with the Reactor with curl
+- Send events to a stream
+- Receiving data from queries

 ----